Breville Bambino Plus vs Gaggia Classic Pro vs De'Longhi Dedica — Entry Espresso Machines Compared

 The smallest footprint of the three (5.7" wide) matters if you have a tight counter.
 Many apartment kitchens can fit a De'Longhi where a Gaggia or Bambino would require relocating the toaster.

-Who Should NOT Buy the De'Longhi Dedica EC685M: If milk drinks are your primary use case, the Gaggia's stronger steam wand is worth the $50 extra cost.
+Skip the De'Longhi Dedica EC685M If If milk drinks are your primary use case, the Gaggia's stronger steam wand is worth the $50 extra cost.
 Also, if you want to eventually add a PID temperature controller or learn advanced pressure profiling, the Gaggia's upgrade ecosystem is significantly better.
 The De'Longhi is best for espresso-first drinkers who occasionally make flat whites, not for daily milk-drink makers.
 If your counter is huge and heat-up speed matters (Breville wins), spend the extra $150.

 Head-to-Head Extraction Performance